glamrock/cryptocat/README.md

 * Paranoid users may want to use [Cryptocat Chrome](https://chrome.google.com/webstore/detail/gonbigodpnfghidmnphnadhepmbabhij), a Chrome app that loads all code locally, and is secure from being served compromised code.

 * The code for secure deletion of idle chats after one hour is not included in the Cryptocat git repository.
 On the [production server](https://crypto.cat), it's actually a cron job that checks the modification time of chats and [wipe](http://linux.die.net/man/1/wipe)s them securely.
 Those wanting to set up similar functionality should consider writing something similar.

-* If Cryptocat does not work on your server, please make sure PHP is compiled with [shmop](http://php.net/manual/en/book.shmop.php) support (--enable-shmop).

 ## About
 Cryptocat™ is a trademark of and is developed by [Nadim Kobeissi](http://nadim.cc).
 It uses parts of the [crypto-js](http://code.google.com/p/crypto-js/) library and the [Bitcons](http://somerandomdude.com/work/bitcons/) iconset.
 Cryptocat is indebted to Paul Brodeur, David Mirza, Hasan Saleh and Tina Salameh.